Sanit22/todolist/README.md

 # todolist

-This is a simple To do List app that I created for my course project.
+A to-do List app built on Vanilla Javascript.